scmacdon/AWSTracker/Lex/Readme.md

-# Using Amazon Lex to engage users within a web application
+# Building an Amazon multiple language Lex bot that engages users within a web application

 You can create an Amazon Lex bot within a web application to engage your web site visitors.
 An Amazon Lex bot is functionality that performs on-line chat conversation with users without providing direct contact with a person.
 For example, the following illustration shows an Amazon Lex bot that engages a user about a hotel room.

 ![AWS Video Analyzer](images/pic1.png)

+The Amazon Lex bot created in this AWS tutorial is able to handle multiple languages.
+For example, a user who speaks french can enter french text and get back a response in French.

 This AWS tutorial guides you through creating an Amazon Lex box and integrating it into a Spring Boot web application.